Lethal Weapon 3: Plot

-A week before L.A.P.D.
-Sergeant Roger Murtaugh's retirement, he and Sergeant Martin Riggs are demoted to uniform duties after failing to defuse an office building bomb.
+A week before LAPD Sergeant Roger Murtaugh's retirement, he and Sergeant Martin Riggs are demoted to uniform duties after failing to defuse an office building bomb.
 While on street patrol they witness the theft of an armored car, and help to thwart the crime assisted by armored car driver Delores.
-One of the two thieves gets away, but the other is taken into police custody.
+One of the two thieves, Smitty, gets away, but the other, Billy Phelps, is taken into police custody.
 The suspect is a known associate of Jack Travis, a former LAPD lieutenant who is running a local arms smuggling ring.
-The thieves were using armor-piercing bullets.
+The criminals were using armor-piercing bullets.
 Riggs and Murtaugh are re-promoted and assigned to work with Sergeant Lorna Cole from internal affairs to track down Travis.

 Travis is negotiating with mobster Tyrone regarding his arms deal.
-The thief that escaped is brought to Travis, who kills him for putting the police on his trail.
-Travis then uses his old police credentials to enter the interrogation room and kill the suspect in custody before he can be interviewed.
-However, closed-circuit cameras have been installed in the station, so Cole manages to confirm Travis' identity.
+Smitty is brought to Travis, who kills him for putting the police on his trail.
+Travis then uses his old police credentials to enter the interrogation room and kill Phelps in custody before he can be interviewed.
+However, closed-circuit cameras have since been installed in the station without Travis' knowledge, so Cole manages to confirm Travis' identity.
 While the three are reviewing the footage, their friend Leo Getz, who has been helping Murtaugh sell his house, arrives and recognizes Travis from prior business deals.
 Murtaugh, Riggs, and Getz narrowly miss capturing Travis at a hockey match, and Getz is wounded.
-Getz mentions a warehouse Travis owns, which might be where he has stored his arms shipments.
+Getz mentions a warehouse Travis owns, which is where he has stored his arms shipments.

 Riggs and Murtaugh contact Cole for backup before they raid the warehouse, stopping at a food truck to wait for her.
-While waiting for their food, they witness a drug deal and attempt to stop it.
-Murtaugh kills a gunman who fired at them, while the rest escape.
+While waiting for their food, they witness a drug deal and attempt to cease it.
+Murtaugh kills a gunman who fired at them, while the others retreat.
 Afterwards, Murtaugh recognizes the gunman, his son Nick's close friend, Darryl.
 As Murtaugh is emotionally distraught, Riggs and Cole head to the warehouse and secure Travis' next arms shipment delivery.
 That night, Riggs and Cole have sex.
-He later finds a guilt-ridden Murtaugh drunk in his boat and consoles him in time for Darryl's funeral.
+He later finds a guilt-ridden Murtaugh drunk on his boat and consoles him in time for Darryl's funeral.
 There, Darryl's father insists that Murtaugh find the person responsible for giving Darryl the gun.